Change of Name/Address

 The NHS provides information on what your health care record is, and how it is shared with hospitals and other health professionals involved in your care.
 For more information, click here.

 For one afternoon each month the practice will be closed for staff and doctor training and/or further education.
 This is called TARGET and is a Leeds city-wide scheme.
 During this afternoon emergencies are covered by a GP emergency service, which can be accessed by ringing the usual number; (01937) 543200.
-Posters displaying TARGET afternoon dates will be displayed in the practice.
+Posters displaying TARGET afternoon dates will be displayed in the practice and on our homepage.